Skip to content

 How CAMAudit Detects This

 CAMAudit extracts the property description and parcel identification information from your lease and compares it to the tax assessments included in your reconciliation.
-When tax charges reference parcel numbers or property addresses beyond the scope of your lease's defined premises, CAMAudit flags them.
+CAMAudit's tax overallocation detection rule flags tax charges that reference parcel numbers or property addresses beyond the scope of your lease's defined premises.

-The tool also classifies each tax line item for category compliance: standard ad valorem property taxes, special improvement district assessments, Mello-Roos bonds, penalty interest, and transfer taxes each have different pass-through eligibility rules.
-Special assessments in particular require explicit lease authorization and are frequently included without it.
+CAMAudit classifies each tax line item for category compliance: standard ad valorem property taxes, special improvement district assessments, Mello-Roos bonds, penalty interest, and transfer taxes each have different pass-through eligibility rules.
+Special assessments require explicit lease authorization and are frequently included in CAM without it.

 CAMAudit generates a finding that lists each flagged tax item, the parcel or assessment type, and the dollar amount.
-The finding gives you the specific documentation request language to use under your audit rights clause: the actual tax bills, the parcel breakdown, and the supporting assessment notices.
+CAMAudit's output includes specific documentation request language for your audit rights letter: the actual tax bills, the parcel breakdown, and the supporting assessment notices your landlord must produce.

 Real-World Example